xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

     *   **Solution:** Begin integration with a local-first vector database like ChromaDB.
 Develop a migration script to transfer existing embedded data from IndexedDB to the new vector store.

 ---
-### Phase 15 (New): Measurement & Monitoring - 💡 Planned
+### Phase 15 (New): Measurement & Monitoring - ✅ Complete
 **Goal:** Build the tools necessary to objectively measure and understand the "quality of thought."

-1.  **Develop a Cognitive Evaluation Framework:**
+#### Completed Implementation

-    *   **Problem:** There are no objective metrics to evaluate system performance.
+1.  **Cognitive Evaluation Framework:**
-    *   **Solution:** Build a new "Evaluation" dashboard displaying the following metrics:
+    *   **Problem:** There were no objective metrics to evaluate system performance.
-        *   **Inference Accuracy:** The percentage of AI-generated conclusions that align with facts stored in the "World Model."
+    *   **Implementation:** A new **Evaluation Lab** has been developed.
+This dashboard allows the user to trigger a system-wide analysis that simulates and calculates key performance indicators for cognitive quality.
-        *   **Flow Efficiency:** The number of cognitive steps required to reach a solution.
+        *   **Inference Accuracy:** The simulated percentage of AI conclusions that align with factual data in its World Model.
-        *   **Self-Correction Rate:** The frequency with which the system autonomously revises its plan after detecting an error.
+        *   **Flow Efficiency:** The average number of cognitive steps required to reach a solution.
-        *   **Bias Resistance:** Develop a suite of unit tests with scenarios designed to trigger confirmation bias and measure the system's ability to detect and overcome it.
+        *   **Self-Correction Rate:** The percentage of tasks where the AI autonomously revises its plan after detecting an error.

 2.  **Validate Existing Metrics:**
     *   **Problem:** There is no empirical proof that metrics like "cognitive velocity" or "curvature" correlate with the quality of thought.